Explore the maze of Regensburg’s small streets and you’ll be lost in perpetual time travel.

 But there is no sense of the modern developments that you’ll find in other parts of the city within the Old Town of Regensburg, most of which survived the bombing of the Second World War.

 To get the most out of a visit, one of the best things to do in Regensburg is just walk through its streets.
-Even the buildings of no particular note that line the alleyways all come together to create the sense of medieval city.
+Even the buildings of no particular note that line the alleyways all come together to create the sense of the medieval city.

 Regensburg is popular with tour groups that move in large mobs but they tend to stick to the main streets.

-Getting away from the obvious paths and exploring the alleyways will not just give you a bit more peace, it will also show you how small businesses and residences of today have been incorporated into the original buildings.
+Getting away from the obvious paths and exploring the alleyways will not just give you a bit more peace, but it will also show you how small businesses and residences of today have been incorporated into the original buildings.

 But there are still a few key landmarks worth visiting in the Old Town of Regensburg